CodeWithOz/SnuzeTime/README.md

 - Add ability to manually change saved records
 - Add ability to view snuzetimes of all days between two dates

+Don't forget to run `npm test` before submitting a PR to ensure that none of your changes broke the app. 😄

 Thank you in advance for your efforts! 🙌👏